Los Angeles Nursing Home Abuse Attorneys

 - Your loved one does not speak as much or stops completely.

-- Your loved one seems to just want to be left lone all the time.
+- Your loved one seems to just want to be left alone all the time.

 - Abnormal emotional outbursts.